 When students have submitted the assignment, their names are replaced with a randomized alpha-numeric identifier.
 This identifier will also be listed in place of a name when grading the submission.
 The anonymized identifier is consistent for each student in all parts of a single Gradescope assignment, but each student will have a different anonymized identifier across different assignments in the course.
 Students don't have access to their anonymized identifier; this is for instructor and TA view only.

-Course roster with anonymous assignments
+Course roster with anonymous grading enabled

 Because anonymous grading is set at an assignment level, the course roster isn't anonymized.
 However, having anonymized assignments within a course can affect the submission information within the course roster in the following two ways: